Kaywuyep/alx-practice/README.md

-this is my practice for system engineering devops
+this contains avery detailed explaination of the codes i used in my printf project